 Why do horses get foamy sweat?

-A few notes to dispel a common myth about horses – a foamy horse is not indicative of a horse that is overworked.
-The foam on your sweaty horse is the result of the ingredients of your horse’s sweat – and it’s a pretty snazzy horse adaptation.
+A few notes to dispel a common myth about horses – a foamy horse is not indicative of an overworked horse.
+The foam on your sweaty horse results from the ingredients of your horse’s sweat – and it’s a pretty snazzy horse adaptation.
 So – let’s talk about latherin.

 Latherin creates the foamy sweat